SebastianZonta/The-Odin-Project/README.md

-The Odin project studing and discovering
+The Odin project studying and discovering